lucasacchi/lucasacchi.github.io/_pages/sailing.md

 Sailing requires physical strength and mental lucidity, contributing to the feeling of becoming one with the rhythm of the sea.
 These aspects intertwine to create a holistic and fulfilling sailing experience that embodies both the thrill of exploration and the serene escape from everyday life catering to a full range of emotions.

 I have sailed mostly in the Mediterranean, in the Irish Sea, and in the English Channel.
 I have the RYA Coastal Skipper qualification and in my spare time during summer, I volunteer as a sailing instructor at Centro Velico Caprera, which is the second oldest and biggest sailing school in Europe.

+Hopefully one day I will own a small sailboat to be able to solo sail and explore the seas.